drewdeponte/git-cl/README.md

 So use the commit messages we were still able to keep the tight coupling to the code change while avoiding all of the CHANGELOG.md conflicts.

+#### What Markdown Changelog Format is followd?

+We have used [keep a changelog](https://keepachangelog.com) for a long time and haven't really seen much better so we decided to use it as the basis for the output here as well.

 ## License

 `git-changelog` is Copyright © 2020 UpTech Works, LLC.
 It is free software, and